Suvidriel/NyartTracker/README.md

 # NyartTracker
-Tracks mouse coordinates and converts them to VMC-protocol hand movement
+Tracker that converts mouse coordinates to 3d space and sends them as hand rotations using VMC-protocol

+## Usage
+- Calibrate tracked area
+- Connect NyartTracker to VMC-protocol target's IP and Port